-The book has a treasure trove of clips from a variety of WWWF venues that bring a flood of memories.
+The book has a treasure trove of clips from various WWWF venues that bring a flood of memories.
 And Nikita does on occasion delve into some of the stars’ forays into other territories like Florida and the Maple Leaf Gardens in Canada, which give some variety to the proceedings.

 But what I’m mostly left with upon reading his tome is the great love – and innocence – of this long, lost era and how much it meant to him and so many of us.
 I’m sincerely grateful that Nikita took it upon himself to chronicle this incredible period in wrestling history, and this nearly 300-page labor of love is a treasure for those of us who were there.

 Excerpts from When It Was Real by Nikita Breznikov, with Scott Teal

 Excerpt from Chapter Two:

 "I was working a private party in 1996 at which many of the legends were present, and Lou [Albano] was the master of ceremonies.
 Lou had a phobia about germs and didn’t like to shake hands.
 In fact, he carried a handkerchief with him to use as a barrier from direct contact.
 Nikolai [Volkoff], always the prankster, was ready for him that night.
 Nikolai put his hand under the kitchen faucet and covered his hand with water.
 As Lou walked past us, Nikolai sneezed and whipped his hand towards the back of Lou’s neck.
 Lou was livid!
 He believed Nikolai had sneezed on him.
 Fortunately, there were children present, so Lou had to hold his tongue, but he gave Nikolai a look that could have killed.
 He ran over to the sink, put his entire head under the faucet, and washed off the back of his neck."

 Excerpt from Chapter Ten: